 Staff meetings are essential for moving your company forward.
 They are a good way to share information with employees.
 This setting allows coworkers to talk about performance and solve problems.
 A meeting also provides the forum for planning projects.

 Unfortunately, they are considered boring to employees.
 Meetings are considered a time waster after long work days.
 You want employees to have fun in meetings.
-Read on to find out how to bring the spark.
+Read on to find out how to bring the spark, and how to make meetings fun for your staff.

 Timing is crucial for more fun in meetings